barissoy/mastermind-cip/README.md

 - A compatible Canvas implementation or an equivalent graphics wrapper (which I couldn't find any) (because Canvas is not the same as Tkinter)

-For most users, the easiest way is simply running it in the original CIP environment.
+For most users, the easiest way is simply running it in the original CIP environment:
-- Go to CIP public self-guided course: https://codeinplace.stanford.edu/public/studenthome
+- If you don't have a CIP account, go to CIP public self-guided course following the link below: https://codeinplace.stanford.edu/public/studenthome
 - Create an account
-- Go to Code -> Your Own
+- Login to your CIP account and go to Code -> Your Own
 - Create a New Graphics Project
 - Copy & paste mastermind.py
 - Run and/or share the project